Arif-Foysal/obsidian/stop and wait arq.md

 ![[Pasted image 20240419232600.png]]

 ### Flaws of go-back-n in action
-When the window size and bandwidth-delay product are both large, many packets can be in the pipeline.
-A single packet error can thus cause GBN to retransmit a large number of packets, many unnecessarily.
+When the window size and bandwidth-delay product are both large, many packets can be in the pipeline. **A single packet error can thus cause GBN to retransmit a large number of packets, many unnecessarily**.

 To overcome this, selective repeat in action comes in.